-Brazilian Health Minister Admits Healthcare System Is In ‘State Of Collapse’ In Parts Of The Country
+Brazilian Health Minister Admits Healthcare System Is In 'State Of Collapse' In Parts Of The Country

 Bolsonaro has attempted to stem criticism by claiming that "all means" of help are being given to the region, including a recent move by the air force to deliver oxygen to hospitals and by airlifting patients to other parts of Brazil where they will finally have access to care.

-Meanwhile, the nation’s Vice President, Hamilton Mourão, blamed a new strain of COVID-19 for the increased strain on the healthcare system and defended the government’s actions, claiming that it could not have foreseen the crisis.
+Meanwhile, the nation's vice president, Hamilton Mourão, blamed a new strain of COVID-19 for the increased strain on the healthcare system and defended the government's actions, claiming that it could not have foreseen the crisis.

 Even more damning was a Human Rights Watch report published last week that openly accused Bolsonaro of "sabotage" against measures aimed to stop the spread of the coronavirus earlier this spring.

-Even this past December, the Brazilian leader was spreading conspiracy theories about the safety of the recently approved COVID-19 vaccines, even suggesting at one point that the drug would start turning people into reptiles, as was previously covered by The Inquisitr.
+Even this past December, the Brazilian leader was spreading conspiracy theories about the safety of the recently approved COVID-19 vaccines, suggesting at one point that the drug would start turning people into reptiles, as was previously covered by The Inquisitr.

-The South American nation currently has the second highest COVID-19 fatalities in the world, with around 210,000 deaths and 8.4 million cases.
+The South American nation currently has the second-highest number of COVID-19 fatalities in the world, with around 210,000 deaths and 8.4 million cases.